 You may also see the below phrases being used intermittently in place of “Print MIS” or “Workflow Management Software”, but these are actually different types of software applications used for different purposes:

-The best advice we can give you when researching software for your print business is to look at the modules and tools available on their features page.
-All MIS / WMS providers have these as standard, and you will instantly be able to see if their software covers the areas of your business that you want to improve.
+The best advice we can give you when researching software for your print business is to look at the modules and tools available on their features page, like this one from Tharstern.
+All MIS providers have these as standard, and you will instantly be able to see if their software covers the areas of your business that you want to improve.